peterforty9/peterclarkeinfo/content/post/ft-hrgdpr.md

 title = "HR GDPR compliance"

 +++
-* Assessed over 50 processes to identify GDPR risks in security of data transfer &storage and supplier compliance.
+* Interviewed multiple stakeholders to assess over 50 processes to identify GDPR risks in security of data transfer &storage and supplier compliance.
 * Worked closely with the Legal team and guided them in best practice for documenting processes
+* Re-engineered the internal recruitment process